Flora - Autumn

 Fruit: A 4-valved capsule containing 4 dark seeds.

-How and where it grows: Widespread in understorey of dry sclerophyll.
-Also SA, Vic, NSW, Q.
+How and where it grows: Widespread in understorey of dry sclerophyll around Hobart, in the south east, along the east coast and around Launceston.
+Also SA, Vic, NSW and Q.

-Where to See: Throughout Tasmania’s east coast from Eddystone Point to Orford, especially slightly moister areas, Freycinet and Tasman Peninsulas; lower slopes of kunanyi/Mount Wellington, Risdon Brook Reserve, Three Thumbs Reserve near Orford; Furneaux, Maria and Bruny Islands, Tamar and Derwent Valleys, Launceston and Hobart city bushland parks, Knocklofty and Peter Murrell Reserves.
+Where to See: Throughout Tasmania’s east coast from Eddystone Point to Orford, especially slightly moister areas; Freycinet and Tasman Peninsulas; lower slopes of kunanyi/Mount Wellington, Risdon Brook Reserve, Three Thumbs Reserve near Orford; Furneaux, Maria and Bruny Islands; Tamar and Derwent Valleys; Launceston and Hobart city bushland parks; Knocklofty and Peter Murrell Reserves and many other locations.

 Dodonaea viscosa subsp. spatulata